Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Background

 \subsection{Persistent Homology}

 \textit{Homology} is an invariant from algebraic topology used to quantify holes in different dimensions.
 A 0-dimensional (0D) hole represents a connected component and a 1-dimensional (1D) hole represents a cycle or a loop.
 Given a simplicial complex, one can compute homology; given a filtration, one can compute \textit{persistent homology}.
 At each step in the filtration, connected components may appear and merge, and holes may form and fill in.
 A component or a hole is said to be \textit{born} in the first step of the filtration in which it appears.
 A component is said to have \textit{died} when it merges with another connected component, while a hole dies when it is filled in.
 More formally, the \textit{birth time} of a homology class is $\alpha_b$ if the the homology class appears in $\mathcal{K}_{\alpha_b}$ but not $\mathcal{K}_{\alpha_i}$ for $i<b$.
 Similarly, the \textit{death time} of a homology class is $\alpha_d$ for $d>b$ if the homology class is present in $\mathcal{K}_{\alpha_{d-1}}$ but not in $\mathcal{K}_{\alpha_{d}}$.
 When two components merge, the older (i.e. the one born earlier) persists while the younger dies; this is known as the elder rule \cite{Edelsbrunner_Harer_2009}.

-The \textit{birth simplex} is the first simplex that creates a homology class, while the \textit{death simplex} is the last simplex added that kills the homology class.
+The \textit{birth simplex} is the first simplex to appear in the filtration that creates a homology class, while the \textit{death simplex} is the last simplex added that kills the homology class.
+In general, a death simplex may not be unique; for example, if three vertices are all born at time 0 and the three pairwise edges are all added at the same filtration value, all three edges could be considered the death simplex.
+In real datasets, this is rarely an issue: distances are typically distinct, so edges and higher-dimensional simplices enter at unique filtration values.
+Another concern with death simplices is that they are not stable; that is, small perturbations in the data can cause the death simplex to change locations.

 Persistent homology results in a \textit{persistence diagram}, a multiset of points where a homology class that is born at $b$ and dies at $d$ is represented by the point $(b,d)$.
 Since death times are always greater than birth times, all points in the persistence diagram fall above the line $b=d$.